mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 018 - Use Voice-Driven-Development/readme.md

 Modern AI assistants like Claude can infer what you mean even when you speak conversationally ("can you fix the bug where users see a blank screen after login") without needing you to type angle brackets or semicolons.

+Unlike WhatsApp voice messages, which force the recipient to stop and listen in real time, dictating to an AI agent costs nothing to the receiver.

+The AI transcribes your speech into text silently.
+The result is searchable and editable.

+You get the speed of speaking without the rudeness of audio messages.

 ## Prompt Reference 📝

 ## Bad Prompt 🚫